 Lee Sedol (b.
 March 2, 1983) is a professional Korean 9-dan.
-He is known for being regarded as the best player in the world in 2007-8 and 2011-2; for his strong fighting style; influence on the contemporary development of fighting; and international rivalry with Gu Li.
-In February 2013, Lee announced that he was planning to retire in three years and move to the US to promote go.
-In March 2016, Lee Sedol was the "representative of humankind" in the legendary AlphaGo challenge series that ended 1-4.
+He is known for being regarded as the best player in the world from 2007-2008 and 2011-2012; for his strong fighting style; influence on the contemporary development of fighting; and international rivalry with Gu Li.
+In March 2016, he was the "representative of humankind" in the famous AlphaGo challenge series that ended 1-4.
 In November 2019, he announced his retirement from professional play.
 As of February 2016, he ranked second in international titles (18), behind Lee Chang-ho (21).
 His nickname is "The Strong Stone" ("Ssen-dol").

 |Table of contents|